 In 2011, after the 4th major private equity transition at Jimmy Choo, Mellon said she was “burnt out” and stepped down from her role there.
-She reflects on the driver behind her “burn out” in her book In My Shoes, published in 2013.
-Mellon writes about feeling exploited by private equity investors, as every couple of years new rounds of men came to the board table who clearly did not understand the business and who had no long-term vision for the brand besides making money.
-She explains how this distracted her from her day to day job and eventually made it impossible for her to stay.
+She reflects on the driver behind her “burnout” in her book In My Sho, published in 2013.
+Mellon writes about feeling exploited by private equity investors, as every couple of years, new rounds of men came to the board table who clearly did not understand the business and who had no long-term vision for the brand besides making money.
+She explains how this distracted her from her day-to-day job and eventually made it impossible for her to stay.

-In November 2013 Mellon launched her self-named, forward-thinking brand with the goal to create a fashion line for today’s female consumer, a brand that embraces technology and the immediacy it brings.
-The Tamara Mellon brand delivers clothes, shoes and accessories closer to the time one may conceivably want to wear them: winter clothes in the winter, spring clothes in spring, a “buy-now, wear-now” model – one that many luxury brands continue to push back against.
+In November 2013, Mellon launched her self-named, forward-thinking brand with the goal of creating a fashion line for today’s female consumer, a brand that embraces technology and the immediacy it brings.
+The Tamara Mellon brand delivers clothes, shoes, and accessories closer to the time one may conceivably want to wear them: winter clothes in the winter, spring clothes in spring, a “buy-now, wear-now” model – one that many luxury brands continue to push back against.

-Troubles with production and resistance from retailers on her “buy-now, wear now” model led to a bankruptcy filing in 2015, however Mellon’s impenetrable resilience led to a relaunch in 2016 with a direct-to-consumer only site.
-In addition to being able to provide fashion on demand, her technology friendly model allowed her to cut out the middle man and thus reduce her prices to half what competing brands are charging, while still maintaining the same luxury quality and service.
+Troubles with production and retailer resistance on her “buy-now, wear now” model led to a bankruptcy filing in 2015.
+However, Mellon’s impenetrable resilience led to a relaunch in 2016 with a direct-to-consumer-only site.
+In addition to providing fashion on demand, her technology-friendly model allowed her to cut out the middle man and thus reduce her prices to half what competing brands charge while still maintaining the same luxury quality and service.
 In true luxury brand style, Tamara Mellon offers a first-of-its-kind complimentary Cobbler Care service to take care of her shoes for life.